furjac/FG_8085-simulator/README.md

 ## 🌟 Features

-- **Complete 8085 Instruction Set**: Support for all 8085 microprocessor instructions
+- **Complete 8085 Instruction Set**: Support for all 8085 microprocessor instructions including undocumented ones (all 256 opcodes)
+- **Comprehensive Machine Code Reference**: Searchable and filterable reference table with all 256 opcodes, mnemonics, and descriptions
 - **Real-time Register & Flag Monitoring**: Watch register values and flags change as instructions execute
 - **Memory Editor**: Write and modify machine code directly in memory
 - **Step-by-Step Execution**: Execute instructions one at a time to understand program flow